royemosby/roymosby.me/projects/BooksRUs.md

 ## Introduction

-Book-R-Us is a private business that sells books at two locations in the Northeast.
+Book-R-Us is a (fictitious) private business that sells books at two locations in the Northeast.
 They plan to expand operations to 10 different facilities across New England in the next 5 years.
 With the expansion of operations, they have identified that their current sales and inventory management system- SIMS- will not scale.
 In addition, they wish to increase the system’s capabilities to include e-commerce, online book ordering for pick-up, and inter-store supply-chain communication.
 This move will address operational concerns and management feels that it will put it on competitive grounds with online competitors such as Amazon.com.

 Below includes a list of functional and non-functional requirements.
 Functional requirements include all of the basic processes or tasks that a system is required to provide (Dennis, Wixon, and Tegarden, 2005) independent of the software or hardware used.
 Non-functional requirements describe how the system will act (Eriksson, 2012) which also includes performance characteristics.